-1.10 This policy sets out how the council's Blue Badge team will administer the Blue Badge scheme.
-For information about parking and enforcement, please see <https://www.goucestershire.gov.uk/highways/parking/>.
+1.11 This policy sets out how the council's Blue Badge team will administer the Blue Badge scheme.
+For information about parking and enforcement, please see our [parking page](#).

 2. Where to find information about the Blue Badge scheme